vukmirovic98/node-red-contrib-covid19/README.md

 ## Node usage
-This node gets a request of all of the statistics, and filter them according to node`s settings.
+This node gets a request of all of the statistics, and filter them according to nodes settings.
+In the ```Specify countries:``` type in the iso code of the country you want to gather the statistics of the COVID-19 virus.(make sure that the iso code is uppercase).

 ### Input:
 Input can be any messsage, there is no need to set up anything.